memgraph/documentation/pages/querying/performance-optimization.md

 - `ACTUAL HITS` &mdash; the number of times a particular operator was pulled from.
   This is similar to the number of objects being passed in the query.
-  The lower the number the better performance of the query will be, since the query will touch and pass less data in pipeline.
+  The lower the number, the better the performance of the query will be since the query will touch and pass less data in the pipeline.

-- `RELATIVE TIME` &mdash; the amount of time that was spent processing a particular logical operator, relative to the execution of the whole plan.
+- `RELATIVE TIME` &mdash; the amount of time that was spent processing a particular logical operator relative to the execution of the whole plan.
-  This will give you the information were the bottleneck in the query is.
+  This will give you the information on where the bottleneck in the query is.

 - `ABSOLUTE TIME` &mdash; the amount of time that was spent processing a particular logical operator.
-  This is wall time, gives you idea how operators spend wall time performing some operations.
+  This is wall time, which gives you an idea of how operators spend wall time performing some operations.

 ## Indexing queries

-It is important to note that indexing in a database is depended on the actual dataset stored in the database.
-The general rule is that the properties that have high cardinality, should be used as indexes.
-If you index a low cardinality propery, such as gender or boolean, you won't get a lot performance benifits, on top of that you will have higher memory usage and slowdown of write operations.
+It is important to note that indexing in a database is dependent on the actual dataset stored in the database.
+The general rule is that the properties that have high cardinality should be used as indexes.
+If you index a low cardinality property, such as gender or boolean, you won't get a lot of performance benefits.
+On top of that, you will have higher memory usage and slow down write operations.

-By applying an index you are changing a the process how the query plan is being construted and executed.
+By applying an index, you are changing a process how the query plan is being constructed and executed.